 The neuro-ophthalmology exam begins with a careful history of the patient’s problem and a review of any neurological or medical problems that could be relevant.
 This is followed by an evaluation of the patient’s vision and eye movements and typically includes testing of the visual acuity, color vision and visual fields.
 The eye is examined with special attention paid to the optic nerve and retina in the back of the eye.
 In most cases, dilating drops will be administered to allow easy viewing of these important structures.
 The pressure and size of each eye may be checked as well.
 Eye movements will also be evaluated, which may include the use of prism lenses and special charts.
 Finally, the neuro-ophthalmologist will sit down with the patient and discuss his or her condition and any treatments or management strategies that may be offered.

 Use our contact page to schedule a one-on-one consultation with one of our experienced doctors to learn more about neuro-ophthalmology, treatment and procedures.
-Dr. Michelle Nguyen treats patients at the Nashville, Columbia and Murfreesboro locations in TN.
-Dr. Kristin Madonia treats patients at the Birmingham location, and Dr. Paul Taupeka can be seen at the Mobile and Eastern Shore locations in AL.
+Dr. Kristin Madonia treats patients at the Birmingham location.

 The team at Eye Health Partners & Vision America is dedicated to providing a wide range of treatments for their patients, including LASIK, cataract surgery and retina disease treatment.